dtcenter/MET/docs/Users_Guide/ensemble-stat.rst

   * - 41
     - CRPS_EMP_FAIR
     - The Continuous Ranked Probability Skill Score (empirical distribution) adjusted by subtracting 1/2(m) times the mean absolute difference of the ensemble members (m is the ensemble size)
+  * - 42
+    - BIAS_RATIO
+    - The Bias Ratio
+  * - 43
+    - N_GE_OBS
+    - The number of ensemble values greater than or equal to their observations
+  * - 44
+    - ME_GE_OBS
+    - The Mean Error of the ensemble values greater than or equal to their observations
+  * - 45
+    - N_LT_OBS
+    - The number of ensemble values less than their observations
+  * - 46
+    - ME_LT_OBS
+    - The Mean Error of the ensemble values less than or equal to their observations

 .. _table_ES_header_info_es_out_RPS: